Books

 It has been reviewed by Steven Boyer in Religious Studies 44:2 (2008), Paul Brazier in The Heythrop Journal 49:2 (2008), Dale Tuggy in Faith and Philosophy 26:1 (2009), and Victoria Harrison in The Journal of Theological Studies 61:1 (2010).
 Gary Crampton wrote a highly critical review for The Trinity Review; I’ve written a lengthy response.

 Paradox in Christian TheologyTuggy followed up his review with a critical article on my proposal: “On Positive Mysterianism,” International Journal for Philosophy of Religion 69:3 (2011).
 (You can read a preprint here.)
-My initial response is posted here.
+My response, “On the Rationality of Positive Mysterianism,” was published in International Journal for Philosophy of Religion 83:3 (2018).

 The book has also been discussed in a few corners of the blogosphere and I’ve posted some comments in response.
 Paul Manata posted a detailed review on Triablogue (comments are here), which accurately summarizes the book’s argument.
 Paul Helm has written a short review.
 It gets a mention by Andrew from the group blog City of God (here) and a review by Nick Norelli on Rightly Dividing the Word of Truth (here and here).